krustlet/krustlet/demos/wasi/simpleserver/README.md

 Update the `simpleserver.yaml` to point to the image that you pushed in the previous step.

-Use `kubetcl apply -f simpleserver.yaml`
+Use `kubectl apply -f simpleserver.yaml`

 From there, you can check on the pod with `kubectl logs simpleserver`.
 You should see log messages written to the console every five seconds or so.